 Apply for a grant

-The Lincoln Financial Foundation awards grants to nonprofit organizations in our communities according to four main funding priorities: education, human services, economic development and the arts.
+Lincoln Financial Foundation awards grants to nonprofit organizations in our communities within four main impact areas: youth education, human services, economic development and the arts.
+In general, Lincoln Foundation does not fund capital projects or general operating expenses.

 How grants are awarded

 Our deep connection to our communities is reflected in how we select our grantees.
-By establishing local Charitable Contribution Committees in our primary business locations, we empower our employees to award grants to nonprofit organizations they believe will make an enduring impact on their communities.
+By establishing local Charitable Contribution Committees in our primary business locations, we award grants to nonprofit organizations that make an enduring impact on the community.
+Successful applicants are those that can provide data-driven measurement of their impact year-over-year and show progress in affecting real change in their communities.

 Who can apply